 For trades executed on a SEF or DCM (on-platform), responsibility for assigning USIs is placed on the SEF/DCM.
 The counterparties to these trades must provide the relevant USIs with their trade data submissions in order to allow ICE Trade Vault to tie out the primary economic terms received from SEFs with the more detailed confirmation terms that the parties submit to the ICE SDR Service.

+For trades cleared on a DCO, the responsibility for assigning USIs is placed on the DCO for clearing swaps (i.e. beta and gamma swaps).
+The DCO also has the responsibility to inform the counterparties to the trade of the assigned USIs.

-For trades that are not executed on a SEF or DCM (off-platform), the ICE SDR Service generates and assigns USIs when the reporting entity of PET data is a non-SD/MSP.
+For trades that are neither cleared nor executed on a SEF or DCM (off-platform), the ICE SDR Service generates and assigns USIs when the reporting entity of PET data is a non-SD/MSP.
 When the PET data reporting entity is a SD or MSP, the reporting entity must generate the USI or elect the optional service for ICE Trade Vault to generate the USI on their behalf using their USI namespace.
 For Historical Swaps, ICE Trade Vault will generate the USI.
 ICE Trade Vault shall verify the uniqueness of such USIs in compliance with Applicable CFTC Regulations.
 In addition to creating and disseminating USIs for off-platform trades, ICE Trade Vault will track USIs for processing lifecycle events.

 Legal Entity Identifiers (LEIs)

-ICE Trade Vault has the ability to map entities to their CFTC-assigned LEIs.
+ICE Trade Vault has the ability to map entities to their assigned LEIs.
 This allows Participants to submit the entity name as stored in their system and map to the correct LEI.

 Unique Product Identifiers (UPIs)